Doglądanie uprawy

 According to the United Nations estimates, there are currently approximately 8 billion people living in the world[1].
 By 2050, the population is projected to increase to 9.7 billion.
 Vertical farms are environmentally friendly and are expected to provide food for a larger population in the future.

 The basic principle of vertical farming is to arrange plants vertically rather than horizontally.
 That solution saves lots of space without reducing productivity.
+Vertical farming therefore provides a solution to the problem of declining land suitable for growing crops.
 Vertical crop production is mostly indoors.
 A controlled environment system creates an optimal atmosphere for plants.

 Vertical farming does not require soil.
 Depending on the farming method, water is supplied directly to the roots.
 That helps to save lots of water.
 The substrate is replaced by expanded clay, coconut fibers, hemp fibers, or rock wool.
 The cultivation area is cut off from external conditions by special hygienic sluices, so they are additionally protected from possible threats.